 They’re not completely hairless…

-You may not see any feathers at all, but they do have some small feathers on their face, tail, and between their toes.
+You may not be able to see any feathers, but they do have some small hairs on their face, tail and between their toes.
 These feathers help them find their way in dark tunnels and sweep the ground as they burrow.

 Naked mole rats live underground their entire lives, and their habitat can be the size of six football fields.
-Their houses are covered with tunnels and no matter how cold or hot it is outside, it is 30o thanks to these tunnels.
-Naked mole rats, adept at digging tunnels, create rooms and squares connected by tunnels to keep their colonies safe and healthy.
+Their houses are lined with tunnels and no matter how cold or hot it is outside, it is 30°C thanks to these tunnels.
+Naked mole rats are masters at tunneling, creating rooms and squares connected by tunnels to keep their colonies safe and healthy.